FANMixco/rpa-calc/README.md

 - Microsoft Power Automate (fully supported).
 - UiPath (partially, Cloud or AI Capabilities are missing).

 Feel free to fork it, and let's bring more transparency to the world!
-Plus, if you have some of the missing information, any update or support, feel free to contact me at https://federiconavarrete.com
+Plus, if you have some of the missing information, any updates or support, feel free to contact me at https://federiconavarrete.com

 [![preview][1]][1]